Open larger, interactive map | Google map disclaimer

 Today's forest management practices protect biodiversity, soil and water quality and cultural heritage sites while also allowing for sustainable timber production.

 Located four kilometres south east of Wingello Village, the headquarters camp is surrounded by radiata pine forests.
-Campfires are only permitted from Easter to the October long weekend.
-A map at this site shows nearby mountain bike trails.

 Some State forests are declared for authorised hunting.
 Find out more about authorised hunting in State forests, including licensing and applying for permits.